How Do Oil Diffusers Work?

 What are the disadvantages of heat diffusers?

 When you are looking for a cheap and cheerful option, heat diffusers work very well.
 They disperse the essential oil but because the heat alters the chemistry of the oil it can have an impact on the health benefits of each individual oil.
+Users must also be aware of the dangers posed by the burning flame in certain environments such as with young children around.

 Evaporative Essential Oil Diffusers